SwimmingHoles.info logo

 DIRECTIONS From Hot Springs, go southwest on RT 70 to Salem, then west on RT 84 to Langley.
 In Langley, go north on RT 369 into the N. F. to the Albert Pike Campground.
 Then:

 ALBERT PIKE [ALBE]: There is a swimming place is in the river near the Albert Pike Campground.
-Albert Pike Campground closed due to tragic flood in 6/2010.
+Albert Pike Campground may still be closed due to a tragic (multiple fatalities) flood in 6/2010.
 The swimming place is in the "A" loop in the campground.
-LAT, LON lat=34.37583, lon=-93.87689(source: DeLorme) (accuracy: approximate) LINK TO GOOGLE MAP MAP.
+LAT, LON lat=34.37583, lon=-93.87689(source: DeLorme) (accuracy: approximate) LINK TO GOOGLE MAP.

 LITTLE MISSOURI FALLS [LITF]: Another popular swimming place very near here is the Little Missouri Falls.
 (See link to photos, above - see local area map, above).
 You can hike here along the Little Missouri Trail about 6.3 miles. (north from Albert Pike Campground Area B).
-By car from Albert Pike Campground, go north on RT 369 about 2.5 miles then west (left) on Crooked Creek Rd for about 4.5 miles then west (left) on Mine Creek Rd about .75 miles to the left turn-off to Little Missouri Falls Day Use Area.
-LAT, LON lat=34.42458, lon=-93.92806(source: DeLorme ) (accuracy: approximate) LINK TO GOOGLE MAP MAP To get here by car: from Albert Pike Campground, take RT 369 north (becomes dirt road) which becomes FR 73.
-Continue on FR 73 north, turn left onto FR 43, then left on FR 25 for short distance to the Little Missouri Falls parking lot.
-There are signs along the way.
+By car from Albert Pike Campground, go north on RT 369 about 2.5 miles (becomes dirt road, also becomes FR 73) then west (left) on Crooked Creek Rd (FR 43) for about 4.5 miles then west (left) on Mine Creek Rd (FR 25) about .75 miles to the left turn-off to Little Missouri Falls Day Use Area.
+LAT, LON lat=34.42458, lon=-93.92806(source: DeLorme ) (accuracy: approximate) LINK TO GOOGLE MAP

 CONFIDENCE Very confident